danielsaidi/Sheeeeeeeeet/README.md

 ## About Sheeeeeeeeet

 Sheeeeeeeeet is a Swift library for creating custom action sheets.
-It comes with a collection of built-in items and can be extended with your own custom items.
+It comes with many different item types and can be extended with your own custom items as well.

 <p align="center">
     <img src ="Resources/Demo.gif" />
 </p>

-Sheeeeeeeeet can be styled to look just like normal `UIAlertController`s, or way different.
-You can apply a global style that applies to all sheets then override it for each action sheet.
-You can also apply custom styles to specific items.
+These action sheets can be styled to look like a normal `UIAlertController` or a lot different.

 ## Installation